alexandrelheinen/vector-view/README.md

 **VectorView** (or libvectorview.so) is a *Gazebo Visual Plugin* that, once added to a `<visual>` element of *iCub model*, will display a vector which represents all contact forces of this link's contact sensor.

-This plugin is set up to use the icub-gazebo model that can be found on [its official git repository] (https://github.com/robotology-playground/icub-gazebo), and copies of used models are saved on **model folder**.
+This plugin is set up to use the icub-gazebo model that can be found on [its official git repository] (https://github.com/robotology-playground/icub-gazebo), and copies of used models are saved on **models** folder.
 Those models were already set up with contact sensor as needed.
-Futhermore, any name logic or model reference are based on the given model standards.
+Furthermore, any name logic or model reference are based on the given model standards.

 **VectorGUI** is an extern application that allows to spawn objects during Gazebo simulation and displays contacts informations retrieved from VectorView.

 #### Some name rules to the plugin ####
 The name of the contact sensor must be "LINK_NAME_contact".
 For instance if you set it at the "l_hand" link, your contact sensor should be "l_hand_contact".
 Anyway be free to change this rule to something more intelligent.
-Moreover, all the output data concerning the contact forces' history will be saved at the "history_ROBOT_NAME_iCub_LINK_NAME.txt" file and can be ploted and afterwards analysed from **scilab scripts**.
+Moreover, all the output data concerning the contact forces' history will be saved at the "history_ROBOT_NAME_iCub_LINK_NAME.txt" file and can be plotted and afterwards analyzed from **scilab scripts**.

 ## Dependencies ##